VeloPayments/v-c-certificate/README.md

 [vpr-url]: https://github.com/VeloPayments/vpr
 [vccrypt-url]: https://github.com/VeloPayments/vccrypt

-The default build target will just build the vccret release library for each supported platform.
+The default build target will just build the vccert release library for each supported platform.
 To run unit tests, use the `test` build target.
 This will build both the release and the checked libraries for the current host.
 The `test` build target depends on Google Test.
 The location of the Google Test